 Some tracks have been cross-sectioned or "sliced" to find out what the rock looks like within the footprint.
 The geologists are studying how the soft, limy mud was deformed as the weight of the dinosaur pushed it down.

 What was the geography and climate like?
-During the Red Gulch Dinosaur Tracksite time, large portions of the western interior of North America were inundated by a shallow sea.
+During the time in which the RGDT tracks were preserved, large portions of the western interior of North America were inundated by a shallow sea.
 To the west, a volcanic arch extended north from Mexico to southwestern Canada.
 To the east, the sea was bounded by very shallow water, low-lying coastline conditions that extended from central Wyoming into the present day Dakotas.

 The climate during this time was extremely arid, at least seasonally.